 - Safety precautions are a must if you ever intend to sharpen your blade.
 Below are the key precautions to observe before sharpening your blade.

 - You must disengage the blade from the power source and wear Personal Protective Equipment (PPE).

 - The next step after the precautions is removing the blade.
 Sharpening a blade in the saw can prove dangerous even though it’s blunt.
 You must ensure to loosen the arbor nut and washer to remove the blade from the saw.

 - Secure the diamond blade in the table saw.
 Replace the saw blade with the diamond blade.
-Ensure that the diamond blade is not too tight and not to lose.
+Ensure that the diamond blade is not too tight and not too loose.
 As a rule of thumb, it should be just about right enough to hold the diamond blade in place.

-- Align the teeth and mark each tooth as you sharpen each of them to make sure you miss none.
+- Align the teeth and mark each tooth as you sharpen each to ensure you miss none.
 You can also sharpen the teeth together if they’re all facing the same direction.